Port Blair: History

-Although affected by the 2004 Indian Ocean earthquake and tsunami, Port Blair survived sufficiently to act as a base for relief efforts in the islands.
-In 2017 it was selected as one of the cities to be developed as a smart city under the Smart Cities Mission.
+Port Blair survived sufficiently to act as a base for relief efforts in the islands.
+In 2017, Port Blair was selected as one of the cities to be developed as a smart city under the Smart Cities Mission.
+On 13 September 2024, the Government of India officially renamed the city to Sri Vijaya Puram.

 Climate

-Port Blair has a tropical monsoon climate (Köppen climate classification Am), with little variation in average temperature and large amounts of precipitation throughout the year.
-All months except January, February, and March receive substantial rainfall.
+Port Blair has a tropical monsoon climate (Köppen climate classification Am).